airbytehq/airbyte/airbyte-cdk/python/README.md

 1. Open a PR
 2. Once it is approved and **merged**, an Airbyte member must run the `Publish CDK Manually` workflow from master using `release-type=major|manor|patch` and setting the changelog message.

-## Coming Soon

-- Full OAuth 2.0 support \(including refresh token issuing flow via UI or CLI\)
-- Airbyte Java HTTP CDK
-- CDK for Async HTTP endpoints \(request-poll-wait style endpoints\)
-- CDK for other protocols
-- Don't see a feature you need?
-[Create an issue and let us know how we can help!](https://github.com/airbytehq/airbyte/discussions/categories/ideas-and-features)